Max Borders

 Note

 In this very interesting essay, Max Borders invites us to distinguish, within current states, between communities and territories on the basis of the presence of territorial or non-territorial systems of goods.
 He then proposes that, whenever we deal with non-territorial systems of goods, the individuals should be free to choose to which community he/she wants to belong and to support, independently of physical location.
+The beauty of Max Borders’ proposal consists in being highly suitable and highly viable, especially in societies composed of different people, with quite different cultures and with very different exigencies, all living on the same territory.

 In other words, the scenario envisaged in this essay allows us to move nicely and persuasively from up-in-the-sky Utopia to down-to-earth YouTopia.
 And that is a very good intellectual achievement on which to base a practical strategy that even resolute (i.e. monopolist) statists might find hard to contrast in the months and years to come.